IPC Privacy Management Plan

-The Privacy Contact Officer will inform the person of the progress of the internal review, particularly if it is likely to take longer than first expected.
+The Privacy Contact Officer will inform you of the progress of the internal review and if it is likely to take longer than first expected.

-The Privacy Contact Officer will respond to the person in writing within 14 calendar days of deciding the internal review.
-This is a requirement under the PPIP Act.
+You can expect the Privacy Contact Officer to respond to you in writing within 14 calendar days of deciding the outcome of the internal review.
+This is a requirement under Section 53 (8) of the PPIP Act.

-If a person disagrees with the outcome of an internal review or is not notified of an outcome within 60 days, they have the right to seek an external review.
+If you disagree with the outcome of the internal review or are not notified of an outcome within 60 calendar days, you have the right to seek an external review.

-Usually when an agency receives an internal review it must notify the Privacy Commissioner of the internal review and of the proposed outcome.
-The Privacy Commissioner is entitled to make submissions to the agency of her view of the matter.
+The Privacy Commissioner is entitled to make submissions to the agency with his or her view on the matter.

-For more information about seeking an external review including current forms and fees, please contact the NCAT:
+To apply for an external review or to obtain more information about seeking an external review, including current forms and fees, please contact the NCAT: